X4 Pharmaceuticals Reports First-Quarter 2023 Financial Results and Provides Corporate Update

 Conference call to be hosted today at 8:30 a.m.
 ET

-BOSTON, May 04, 2023 (GLOBE NEWSWIRE) -- X4 Pharmaceuticals (Nasdaq: XFOR), a leader in the discovery and development of novel small-molecule therapeutics to benefit people with rare diseases of the immune system, today reported financial results for the first quarter ended March 31, 2023 and highlighted key upcoming expected milestones.
+BOSTON, May 04, 2023 (GLOBE NEWSWIRE) -- X4 Pharmaceuticals XFOR, a leader in the discovery and development of novel small-molecule therapeutics to benefit people with rare diseases of the immune system, today reported financial results for the first quarter ended March 31, 2023 and highlighted key upcoming expected milestones.

 "This is an exciting time at X4 as we look forward to delivering on several expected major milestones throughout the rest of 2023," said Paula Ragan, Ph.D., President and Chief Executive Officer of X4 Pharmaceuticals.
 "As we recently announced, we will be presenting additional data on secondary endpoints, including results on infection burden among other outcomes metrics, from the Phase 3 trial of mavorixafor in those diagnosed with WHIM syndrome at the upcoming annual meeting of the Clinical Immunology Society; a May 16 company webinar with clinical experts will be followed by an oral data presentation on May 21 at the conference.
 Additionally, we continue to anticipate submission of our first U.S. New Drug Application for mavorixafor early in the second half of the year.
 We are also continuing to advance mavorixafor through a Phase 2 clinical trial in people with certain chronic neutropenic disorders and expect to provide clinical and regulatory path updates in the second or third quarter of this year."